google-deepmind/image_obfuscation_benchmark/README.md

 ds = tfds.load('obfuscated_imagenet', split='validation_StyleTransfer', data_dir='/path/to/extracted/dataset/')
 ```

+where the splits must be present in the `/path/to/extracted/dataset/obfuscated_imagenet/1.0.0` directory.

 To load multiple obfuscations together, e.g. for training use the [`sample_from_datasets`](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#sample_from_datasets) function.

 ### Obfuscation Examples